adoostparast/CellR/README.md

 # CellR
 CellR is a single cell-based data-driven method to recover and quantify the cellular composition of bulk transcriptional data.
 It is a fully unsupervised approach based on clustering the reference single-cell RNA-Seq (scRNA-seq) followed by extracting the unique marker genes defining each cell cluster.
+# Installation
+CellR contains some dependencies.
+Please make sure to have the following packages installed on your machine before running CellR: dplyr, Matrix, Seurat, EdgeR, glmnet.

+CellR can be installed from source after downloading the CellR zip file using: install.packages("CellR_0.1.0.tar.gz")
 # Arguments
 The general format for calling CellR is: Output<-Deconvolution(RNA-seq, scRNA-seq, GTEx, Minimum-cells, Minimum-genes, Dimension, Alpha)